 Furthermore, you can install plugins, or activate and deactivate them.

-Under „User“ („Benutzer“) you can set up or alter user profiles.
+Under „User“ („Benutzer“) you can set up alter user profiles.

 You can set up a new user by clicking on „Add New“ („Neu hinzufügen“).
-Should the password be weaker than the standard requirement, you can tick „ Confirm the use of a weak password “ („Bestätige die Verwendung eines schwachen Passworts“) (confirm the use of a weak password).
+Should the password be weaker than the standard requirement, you can tick „ Confirm the use of a weak password “ („Bestätige die Verwendung eines schwachen Passworts“).
 Please ensure that you assign the correct role to the user.